 MOEX offers three listing segments (referred to as Levels 1, 2 and 3).
 Level 3 comprises the 'off-quotation list' securities, which are technically considered 'admitted to public trading' but not 'listed'.
-Only Level 1 listed securities are eligible for the portfolios of Russian non-state pension funds that provide mandatory pension insurance, which often account for a sizeable portion of investor demand in Russian IPOs.
+As a general rule, only Level 1-listed shares are eligible for the portfolios of Russian non-state pension funds that provide mandatory pension insurance, which often account for a sizeable portion of investor demand in Russian IPOs.

 The listing requirements of MOEX are generally not onerous compared to other major stock exchanges.
-Of note are the quantitative requirements regarding market capitalisation, free float and corporate existence, which are set forth below (for illustrative purposes, with respect to ordinary shares only):
+Of note are the quantitative requirements regarding free float and corporate existence, which are set forth below (for illustrative purposes, with regard to ordinary shares only):

 - a corporate existence:

 - Level 1 listing: three years; and

-- Level 2 listing: one year;
+- Level 2 listing: one year; and

-- b free float and market capitalisation:
+- b free float:

 - Level 1 listing: 3 billion roubles, while at the same time comprising at least 10 per cent of the total issued ordinary shares (or a larger percentage, based on a formula, for companies with a market capitalisation equal to or less than 60 billion roubles; and

-- Level 2 listing: 1 billion roubles, while at the same time comprising at least 10 per cent of the total issued ordinary shares.
+- Level 2 listing: 1 billion roubles, while at the same time comprising at least 10 per cent of the total issued ordinary shares (other than with regard to certain high-growth tech companies).